Evercoder/uiuiui/components/Surface/README.md

 The `Surface` component accepts arbitrary children.

-## Other types of Surfaces
+## Variations

 ### `PolarSurface`

 A PolarSurface is a surface that reports the angle and distance from the surface's center.
+The `onChange` callback function will receive an object in the form `{ r: …, t: … }`, with `r` being the radius (distance from the center) and `t` the angle, in radians.

 ### `DeltaSurface`

 A DeltaSurface is a surface that reports the distance between the current coordinates in relation to the initial coordinates at the start of the interaction.
+The `onChange` callback function will receive an object in the form `{ dx: …, dy: … }`.

 [property]: https://github.com/danburzo/react-recipes/blob/master/recipes/property-pattern.md